statds/ids-s22/notes/docs/plotnine.md

 ```

 ## Histograms
 With plotnine, we can create histogram plots.
+We can change how the count is visualized.
+By default it is the raw count, but it can be set to ncount (raw count normalized to 1), density, proportion (width*density), and percent_format.
 ```{code-cell}
 nyc['hour'] = [x.split(':')[0] for x in nyc['CRASH TIME']]
 nyc['hour'] = [int(x) for x in nyc['hour']]